 Working in Brie帽o-Enr铆quez鈥檚 lab has opened more opportunities to Rosado.
 She interned at a lab in San Diego the summer before her sophomore year.
 Last summer, she returned to Puerto Rico for a program that allowed her to shadow 10 medical specialists working in underrepresented communities.
 While she was there, a power outage cut electricity in the hospital 鈥 no lights, no machines.
 Since Hurricane Maria ripped across the island in 2017, it鈥檚 not uncommon, but it was eye opening.
 She realized then that she wouldn鈥檛 be following Brie帽o-Enr铆quez鈥檚 precise career path after all.

-When she graduates from 51精品视频, instead of staying in the U.S., Rosado is going home, where all she鈥檚 learned in the lab will make her a top candidate for medical school and help her to help her country.
+When she graduates from 51精品视频, instead of staying in the U.S., Rosado is going home, where all she鈥檚 learned in the lab will make her a top candidate for medical school and help her to help her island.

 鈥淪ome people, when they have the opportunities I've had, it's easy to want to be comfortable,鈥 Rosado says. 鈥淚 know I could find a place at 51精品视频 to stay forever, because I love it here.
 But I just can't look away from my home.鈥